Italy's farmers 'demonizing' Canadian wheat in bid to protect domestic industry

-"It's a protectionist move that goes against free-trade principals of the EU," says De Sortis.
+"It's a protectionist move that goes against free-trade principles of the EU," says De Sortis.
 "But above all, it's a risk of creating a disincentive for Italian producers to produce quality pasta."

 Canadian exporters and farmers also oppose the move, worrying it would lower prices and raise the cost of transporting wheat to Italy.
 The Mediterranean country is Canada's second-largest foreign buyer of durum wheat, with yearly sales adding up to about $250 million, based on average export volumes and International Grains Council price data.
 Canada currently pays 95 Euros ($140) per tonne of wheat in EU tariffs, which would be eliminated with CETA.